- It’s hard to keep up with a global industry.

 World Nuclear News – This is a five-day-a-week service that publishes short news reports about the global nuclear industry.
 Based on London, it is available on the website, or via email delivery by the time U.S. readers are pouring their second cup of coffee.
 A searchable archive allows readers to dig into the background of breaking news.

-NEI Smart Brief – Sponsored by the Nuclear Energy Institute, it picks up news clips from the mainstream media and posts a brief summary of about half a dozen of them a day with links to the original source online.
+NEI Smart Brief – Sponsored by the American Nuclear Society, it picks up news clips from the mainstream media and posts a brief summary of about half a dozen of them a day with links to the original source online.
 The brief is published weekdays except major holidays.
+Note: The brief was sponsored previously by the Nuclear Energy Institute.
+The changeover took place in Spring 2018.

 NucNet – NucNet is an independent global news and information network for the international nuclear community.
 NucNet maintains a 24-hour-7-day service to report the facts behind nuclear-related news.
 NucNet collects and shares information and news on nuclear issues, particularly all aspects of the safe operation of nuclear installations and the safe use of ionizing radiation.